krontech/chronos-updates/doc/PACKAGES.md

 ===============
 Debian is a GNU/Linux distribution that provides software in the form of packages that can be assembled into a complete bootable operating system.
-Packages are distributed in the form of `.deb` files, and are typically downloaded from online repositories.
+Packages are distributed as `.deb` files, and are typically downloaded from online repositories.

 Every package that is provided in a Debian operating system is denoted by a uniqe name, and a strictly ordered version number.
 Packages may depend on one another, creating a dependency tree of software that is required to create a working system.

+To simplify the number of packages necessary to install a working Chronos camera, we provide the `chronos-essential` metapackage, which includes dependencies on all the required software.

 Debootstrap
 -----------